 For hazardous waste shipments, the EPA distinguishes between bulk and non-bulk containers.
 Bulk containers are larger than 119 gallons (450 liters) in volume and 882 lbs (400 kg) in weight.
 The EPA calls the external sign on bulk containers “placards” and the one on non-bulk containers “labels”.
 Labels have this specific definition and they must be diamond shaped.
 Additional information on the containers is called “markings”.
 Non-bulk containers must include an external marking that says: “HAZARDOUS WASTE: Federal Law Prohibits Improper Disposal.
 If found, contact the nearest police or public safety authority or the U.S. Environmental Protection Agency.”
 Each shipment must also have an EPA tracking number.

 The healthcare facility must write up a manifest for every shipment that leaves the facility.
 If there is a treatment facility that receives the waste, it will sign off and you - the generator - should get a copy so you know the waste has been responsibly transferred.
 Further, when the waste goes to preparation for disposal, the generator again gets notice.
-The EPA allows electronic manifests (e-manifests).
+The EPAallows electronic manifests (e-manifests) to be employed.

 If you ship hazardous waste off-site, you still need to submit a report to the EPA every two years.
 The report states how much hazardous waste you produced, where it went, and how you are planning to reduce the quantity and severity of waste in the future.